 Running cadence is the total number of steps you take in 60 seconds – kind of like RPM, for your feet.
 I like to just count or measure one foot, as opposed to both, as I think it’s easier to count and think about.

-How important is running cadence?
+How important is running cadence for beginners?

 For my athletes, cadence is something they have in their toolbox, but it’s not something we think is a magic pill.
 With beginners and age groupers, we video their running form and work on posture and over-striding, as I believe those are big variables in terms of reducing stress and injuries.